0xadri/notes-js/kitecrew_01_overview.md

  - Minimal, surf-inspired color palette (aqua + sand tones).
  - Adopt a visual-first UI, prioritizing images and icons over text (spotify style).
  - Use icons and images first - use text only for unique content identifiers (spotify style).
+ - Glassmorphism to be used when needed i.e. top nav, or other overlays

 Accessibility:
  - Color contrast, alt text, semantic HTML, aria labels and roles.